shrivastavasamarth22/ecosystem-simulation/README.md

 ### Foundational Architecture
 - **Data-Oriented Design (DOD):** Core simulation logic operates directly on attribute data stored in contiguous arrays (`EntityManager`), optimizing for cache efficiency.
-- **Multithreading (OpenMP):** Computation-heavy simulation systems (AI, Movement, Metabolism) are parallelized across multiple CPU cores for significant performance gains at high entity counts.
+- **Modular System Architecture:** Simulation logic is organized into 5 independent, focused systems (AI, Movement, Action, Metabolism, Reproduction) that process entity data in batches within a carefully ordered main loop.
+Each system has its own dedicated `.cpp` and `.h` files for better maintainability and modularity.
-- **System-Based Simulation Loop:** Simulation logic is organized into independent systems (AI, Movement, Action, Metabolism, Reproduction) that process entity data in batches within a carefully ordered main loop.
+- **Multithreading (OpenMP):** Computation-heavy simulation systems (AI, Movement, Metabolism) are parallelized across multiple CPU cores for significant performance gains at high entity counts, with thread-safe execution and proper race condition prevention.
 - **Dynamic Spatial Partitioning:** Uses an auto-optimizing grid-based spatial partitioning (`World::spatial_grid`) that calculates optimal cell sizes based on world dimensions and entity density for efficient, near O(1) neighbor finding.
 - **View Frustum Culling:** Advanced rendering optimization that only processes visible tiles and entities, providing dramatic performance improvements for large worlds (80-95% rendering speedup when zoomed in).
 - **Optimized Asset Pipeline:** Uses appropriately-sized textures (40×40 for tiles, 64×64 for entities) with fixed scaling factors to minimize GPU memory usage and eliminate dynamic scaling overhead.